Skip to Content

-• What is the Corning Museum of Glass
+Where Are Those Morgans Corning Museum of Glass

-Our Corning Museum Of Glass Experience
+Our Corning Experience

 Man reading an informational plaque about a glass sculpture in upstate New York

-Mark looking at an exhibit in the Corning Museum of Glass
+Mark looking at an exhibit inside the museum

 The photos in this guide are from our April 2023 visit and we spent an entire day exploring the best things you can do at the Corning Museum of Glass.
+We also booked a glass making class so we’ll show you what to expect from that experience as well.
+Read more about us.

 What Is The Corning Museum Of Glass?

-Glass is an ancient and versatile material that is still bring understood by scientists and artists.
-The Corning Museum of Glass aims to helps us understand about glass through art, culture, science, craft and design.
+Glass is an ancient and versatile material that’s still studied extensively by both artists and scientists.
+The museum’s goal is to teach visitors about glass through art, culture, science, craft and design.
+Inside, you’ll find over 50,000 objects spanning 3,500 years.

 Entrance and museum shuttle sign for visitors